-- Junior-Senior Prom- West Jefferson freshmen or freshmen from any other school are not permitted to attend the prom- NO EXCEPTIONS!
-It is the responsibility of the student to know the guests class standing. - 2.
-Sophomores who are attending with Juniors and Seniors must receive prior approval from the administration before they attend the Prom. - 3.
+- 1. Junior-Senior Prom- West Jefferson freshmen or freshmen from any other school are not permitted to attend the prom- NO EXCEPTIONS!
+It is the responsibility of the student to know the guest's class standing. - 2.
+Sophomores who are attending with Juniors and/or Seniors must receive prior approval from the administration before they attend the prom. - 3.
 Any student taking a student from another school will have to have the administrative form completed and turned in before final approval will be issued. - 4.
-No jeans, t-shirts or shorts are permitted at the Homecoming Dances. - 5.
-Students failing 2 or more classes will not be permitted to attend dances. - 6.
-Students who have poor attendance will not be permitted to attend dances.
+No jeans, t-shirts or shorts are permitted at the homecoming dances. - 5.
+Students failing 2 or more classes may not be permitted to attend dances. - 6.
+Students who have poor attendance may not be permitted to attend dances.
 The general guideline for attendance will be not more than 30 hours of absences for fall homecoming, 60 hours for winter homecoming and 90 hours for prom.